viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 Viam [camera](/components/camera/) components can be [physical](/components/camera/webcam/) like the one already configured on the rover, or virtual.
 A virtual camera transforms the output from a physical camera.

-To view output from the color detector overlaid on images from a physical camera, configure a transform camera.
+To view output from the color detector overlaid on images from a physical camera, configure a transform camera:

-Navigate to the **Components** tab in the Viam app and click the **Components** subtab.
+1. Navigate to the **Components** tab in the Viam app.
 2. Click **Create Component** in the lower-left corner of the page.
 3. Select `camera` as the type.
 4. Select `transform` as the model.